xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

   - Azure
 ---

-Over the past year, I have been experimenting with Azure Arc service.
-I found it to be a fascinating service that combines and extends the internal and on-premises environments, merging them with the cloud.
-I believed it would be an intriguing service to explore from a security standpoint, and my intuition proved to be correct.
-I had the opportunity to present this new attack vector at Bsides Leeds 2024, and in this article, I will delve into greater detail on how this miscofiguration can be utilized by malicious actors to transition from the on-premises environment to Azure, and subsequently compromise all the machines connected to Azure Arc.
+Over the past year, I have explored the capabilities of Azure Arc, a service that intriguingly integrates and extends on-premises environments with cloud infrastructure.
+Recognizing its potential from a security perspective, I delved deeper into its vulnerabilities.
+My findings culminated in a presentation on a new attack vector at Bsides Leeds 2024.
+In this article, I will provide a comprehensive analysis of how certain misconfigurations could be exploited by malicious actors to move from an on-premises environment to Azure, thereby putting all machines linked to Azure Arc at risk.

 ## What is Azure Arc?